madetech/handbook/guides/line-management/probation.md

 Decide together how often to have one-to-ones from now on.

 If they're doing very well, you can pass probation early.
-Talk to the Market Principal about this.
+Talk to your 'Head of' about this, and please ensure to notify the people team via e-mail of the outcome.

 ### Failing probation